populationgenomics/talos/README.md

 - evidence_last_updated: last evidence update (ClinVar, PanelApp)

-> Talos maintains low review burden by returning only variants with newly actionable evidence.
+> Talos maintains low review burden by allowing users to filter to only variants with newly actionable evidence in each analysis.

 ---